-Neuroscience in Art Therapy, Counseling, and Psychotherapy: Special Populations
+Neuroscience in Art Therapy, Counseling, and 3 Credits

+Psychotherapy: Special Populations

 This course addresses the relationships among counseling, neuroscience, biology, art, creativity, perception, and memory as they relate to the application and practice of counseling, psychotherapy, and art therapy, including Adlerian Theory.
 This course also covers Neurodiversity, Neuroaesthetics, Poly-Vagal Theory, Biofeedback, Synesthesia, Epigenetics, Mindfulness Meditation, Transcendental Meditation and a host of other evidence-based approaches to helping neurological concerns, with a focus on brain screening evaluations, including brain scans and brain imaging.
 The perception and aesthetics of the visual elements of art are highlighted and discussed in relation to counseling and neurological functioning.
 This course covers the structures and functions of the areas of the brain and executive-functioning skills such as working memory, symbolic process/ symbol formation, reasoning, and problem-solving, as well as developing an understanding of visual-spatial abilities.
 The emphasis throughout the class covers various specialized topics ranging from Adlerian approaches to neurological disorders to Jungian archetypes, symbolism, and complex clinical case studies that include various syndromes and neurocognitive/ neurological disorders that may include, but are not limited to, traumatic brain injury, dementia, and cerebrovascular diseases.
 This course explores advanced historical and theoretical approaches to counseling, art therapy, and Adlerian Theory in conjunction with the scientific theory and the science of counseling and art therapy using mind-body approaches and the application of art therapy in neuropsychological settings to demonstrate how such principles can be utilized for enhanced clinical practice, efficacy, and therapeutic outcomes within a developmental, behavioral, and sociocultural context.
 Students participate in research regarding their choice in special populations in order for them to expand their knowledge base and understanding of potential clients.
-Art experientials enhance this course as the students use self-reflective methods, including mindfulnessbased best practices, as well as more in-depth counseling methods and art therapy directives that relate to the functions of the brain and its impact within the art therapy and counseling milieu in order to further develop and enhance their skills for employment in the field of art therapy and counsel-
+Art experientials enhance this course a